Martino94/clustering-for-transaction-data/README.md

 # Clustering for transaction data

-Este repositorio contiene tres notebooks en los cuales se fue desarrollando algoritmos de clusterización con los datos de transacciones de un establecimiento.
-El notebook Clusterin by DBSCAN.ipynb contiene el resultado final de la clusterización.
+This repository contains three notebooks in which clustering algorithms were developed with the transaction data of an establishment.
+The Clusterin by DBSCAN.ipynb notebook contains the final result of the clustering.